Header image courtesy of @jessica_lkw (via Instagram)

 Reachable by foot through trails that branch out from the MacLehose Trail or a 15-minute speedboat ride from the Sai Kung Pier, Pak Lap Wan (白腊灣) holds more than 200 years of fishing heritage.
 An adjacent bay further down served as a station for the navy of the Qing dynasty, where fleets sought shelter and food.

 Tour the scenic coastline of Pak Lap Wan and alight yourself at Mok Min Cave (木棉洞; muk6 min4 dung6).
-The passageway under this beautiful sea arch winds through rocks and fissures, but makes for a fun swim when water fills the cave.
+The passageway under this beautiful sea arch winds through rocks and fissures and makes for a fun swim when water fills the cave.
 Besides feeling a pleasuring sensation in the water, you will encounter schools of coral fishes as sparkling waves toss themselves against the shore.

 The Ninepin Islands is a group of jagged outcrops at the edge of the South China Sea, a lone and uninhabited landmass surrounded by water.
 Famous for its bulky hexagonal columns—with diameters over two metres—the secluded island has been battered by relentless winds and waves from the ocean.